shashankrxj/Img-to-Pdf/README.md

 ![1](https://github.com/shashankrxj/Img-to-Pdf/assets/140810017/b57776e2-a9fd-419a-9f25-c2566fc660bc)

-You rather drag you image to inner container or click "choose file" button.
+You rather drag and drop you image to inner container or click "choose file" button.

 Second page would shows the picture you have selected and give you option to delete the selected image or add more image after that click on right top most button written as "DOWNLOAD AS PDF" in red and your pdf would be downloaded.